yuriimakohon/braverats/README.md

 BRP works with 3 types of protocol`s messages called 'Tag':

 - Request - client send this message to server.
-Every request should expect appropriate request-tag.
+Every request should expect appropriate response-tag.
 - Response - server response for client`s request.
 - Event - server send this messages to client when some events occured.

-#### Construction of the message:
+#### Message format:

 BRP message is simply stream of bytes separated by ending as delimiter `\r\n`
 Every message starts with tag and followed by its payload data separated by spaces: